SAMI6925/Mr-Robot-Penetration-testing-report/README.md

 ## Web Enumeration
 After the dirb scan I found a file named ```http://192.168.1.8/robots.txt``` and then I manually inspected the file.
 ### Key findings
-"fsocity.dic" A massive custom dictionary file (wordlist).
+"fsocity.dic" A massive wordlist.
-"key-1-of-3.txt" The first flag
+"key-1-of-3.txt" The first flag.

 ### Wordpress login page discovery
-dirb scan also flagged a wp login page "http://192.168.1.8/wp-login".
+dirb scan also flagged a wp login page ```http://192.168.1.8/wp-login```.
 That got me into a target login page and also wordlist fsocity.dic to use against it.

 ## User Enumeration: Cracking the login id
 Used burpsuit intruder tool to determine the user name from the wordlist 'fsocity.dic'